LGBTQ history in New York: 19th century

 The area comprising present-day New York City, as America's most populous urban center, nearly doubled its population during the first half of the 19th century (from 1800 to 1820 and again by 1840, to 300 000).
 The city saw the beginnings of a homosexual subculture concomitantly growing with the population.

 Sodomy laws

 New York's sodomy laws remained in flux, when an 1801 law raised the punishment to compulsory life imprisonment, with hard labor or solitary confinement as additional attachments; the law was reduced in 1828 to a maximum of 10 years and an expunging of the hard labor and solitude options.
 The law was again changed in 1881, with sodomy now limited to a maximum of 5–20 years.
 A revision in 1892 eliminated the 5-year minimum.

 The first reported sodomy case in the state's history, Lambertson v.
 People (1861), resulted in a conviction for buggery.
 An 1898 case was prosecuted by the New York Society for the Prevention of Cruelty to Children, involving a man to allegedly assist another teenage boy to engage in sodomy with another teenage minor.
-Young Griffo, an Australian featherweight champion boxer, was accused in 1895 of "Oscar Wilde-ism" with a boy; he pleaded "not guilty" to the accusation, but no further information exists regarding the outcome of the trial.